or, THIS PUB CRAWL COULD HAVE BEEN A NOVEL BUT PEOPLE DON’T READ ANYMORE

 College Point is cut off from the rest of Queens by the abandoned Flushing Airport.
 Yes, there’s an abandoned airport in New York City.
 To this day, the entire runway is still visible, even though it’s underwater.
 The people to the east of the flooded airport like to say that they enjoy ‘living a suburban life within the City,’ and that their westerly neighbors live in “Garbage Point.”

-Just south of the underwater airport isolation barrier is dizzying downtown Flushing, which looks more like Manhattan than Queens.
-Main Street Flushing’s Asianification terrified College Pointers in the ’80s and helped scare many paler residents out of the city for good.
+Just south of the underwater airport isolation barrier lies dizzying downtown Flushing, which looks more like Manhattan than Queens.
+In the mid-1980s, the arrival of Asian immigrants in Flushing terrified some College Pointers, one “town” over.
+As more Chinese and Korean businesses opened nearby, many white residents decided to leave the city permanently.
 Racism will be a recurring theme here.
 Regional Chinese cuisine enters the story with CPCV.

 When I was a kid, in the ’80s, CP was much more industrial than it is today.
 Within blocks of my brick, semi-attached house were a refrigerator factory, an industrial bakery that made the little breadsticks you get at diners, a defense plant that built underwater minesweepers (my grandmother was a secretary there), a series of massive soda bottling plants, a paint factory, a distribution center for new cars, a wire factory, and countless small machine shops.
 If you went a little farther there were the rubber factories that the neighborhood had been built around, once staffed by thousands of freshly arrived Germans whose families would stay in CP for generations.
 Most of those plants would be converted to sweatshops by the time I was born.